ai2cm/fv3core/README.md

 ```

 ## Getting started, in more detail
-If you only want the the main fv3core docker image, run
+If you want to build the main fv3core docker image, run

 ```shell
 $ make build